-Dozhong Gonpa is a modest two-storey traditional building located in Dozhong village, just above the Trongsa–Bumthang highway, approximately 15 kms from Trongsa town.
+Dozhong Gonpa Trongsa is a modest two-story traditional building located in Dozhong village, just above the Trongsa–Bumthang highway, approximately 15 km from Trongsa town.
 Although its official name is Dozhong Gonpa, it is often called Dorji Gonpa.
-“Dozhong” means “stone tub,” referring to the bath used by the local female deity, Yulha Menmo Palden Dolma.
-The stone tub is located below the highway, approximately 700 meters from the gonpa, and the menmo’s residence is located about 500 meters from the gonpa.
+“Dozhong” means “stone tub,” referring to the bath used by the local female deity, Yulia Menmo Palden Dolma.
+The stone tub is located below the highway, approximately 700 meters from the gompa, and the memo’s residence is located about 500 meters from the gompa.

 The exact dates are not certain, but it can be estimated that Lama Tsultrim Tharchin lived in the second half of the 19th century because the 5th Zhabdrung Thuktrul Jigme Chogyal (1863–1904) and Trongsa Penlop Dungkar Gyeltsen met him and had a religious affiliation with him.

 According to the lama’s biography, when the Zhabdrung was on his way from Drametse to Punakha on the old Bumthang–Trongsa highway, he stopped at Mendagang, where Trongsa monks would eat their lunch as they migrated on foot to their summer residence at Bumthang’s Jakar dzong.
 The Zhabdrung